Meigs-Bishop House: Description and history

 The Meigs-Bishop House is located in Madison's central business district, on the west side of Wall Street at Brookside Road.
 It is a 2 1/2-story wood-frame structure, with a gabled roof, large central chimney, and clapboard exterior.
-Its main facade is five bays wide, with slightly asymmetrical placement of sash windows around a nearly centered entrance.
+Its main facade is five bays wide, with a slightly asymmetrical placement of sash windows around a nearly centered entrance.
 The entrance is simply framed, with a six-light transom window topped by crown moulding.
-Original interior features include wide floor boards, exposed posts and beams in the front rooms; the fireplace surrounds in these rooms are later alterations.
+Original interior features include wide floorboards, exposed posts and beams in the front rooms; the fireplace surrounds in these rooms are later alterations.

 The house was built in stages, the oldest portion being a single three-bay pile dating to c.
 1690.
 A second pile was added in the early 18th century, with the addition of the rear leanto c.
 1725 to give the house a saltbox appearance.
 There were further additions in the late 19th century.
 It is believed to be Madison's second oldest house.
 Its initial construction was by Janna Meigs, who represented what was then Guilford in the colonial assembly.
 It was later owned by Phineas Meigs, who served in the American Revolutionary War, and was killed defending the area from a British raid.

 In the 20th century, it was adapted for commercial use.